7 migrants arrested in NYC robbery pattern, officials say

 Robbery ring was run by a Venezuelan migrant, police say

-The arrests went down in the apartment of Victor Parra, the alleged ringleader, at Bronx Park East near Adee Avenue at around 5:30 a.m.
+The arrests went down in the apartment of Victor Parra, the alleged ringleader, at around 5:30 a.m.
+Monday.
 Parra is still at large, police said.
+Several were arrested, and evidence recovered.

 "So in recent months, a wave of migrant crime has washed over our city.
 But by no means do the individuals committing these crimes represent the vast number of people coming to New York to build a better life.
 But they are, nonetheless, preying on New Yorkers and making our city less safe," NYPD Commissioner Edward Caban said.